rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 	<figcaption>Figure 6: The Partitions panel.</figcaption>
 </figure>

 By default the characters are separated into four partitions.
 This means that characters will be assigned to a substitution rate matrix where the number of possible states corresponds to the maximum observed state for each character.
-Our dataset contains characters with a maximum observed state of one, two, three and four, hence we have four data partitions.
+Our dataset contains characters with a maximum observed state number of one, two, three and four (respectively corresponding to characters with two, three, four and five observed states), hence we have four data partitions.
 The number of characters in each partition is listed under **Sites**.

 Note that the **Site Model** is *unlinked* across partitions, while the **Clock Model** and **Tree** are *linked* by default.
-This means that we will allow each partition to evolve under an separate substitution process, but we will assume that the underlying tree is the same and that the same clock model is shared across partitions.
+This means that we will allow each partition to evolve under a separate substitution process, but we will assume that the underlying tree is the same and that the same clock model is shared across partitions.

 ## The Tip Dates panel